heissanjay/heissanjay.github.io/content/about.md

 ### Let's Connect

 I'm always open to new challenges and collaborations.
-Feel free to reach out!
+Feel free to reach out to me via any of the following contact methods.
 - [Telegram](https://t.me/mrh3art)
 - [Email](mailto:heissanjay@proton.me)
 - [LinkedIn](https://linkedin.com/in/heissanjay)